 Bishop Jack Lumanog was born and raised in Hoboken, New Jersey and a first generation American with parents from the Philippines.

 At 19, he was the youngest ever in the Assemblies of God to receive ministerial credentials.
 After a journey back to the historic Christian church, he was ordained a Deacon in 2000 and as a Priest in 2002.
 He was received as a Priest and then collated as Archdeacon and Canon into La Province de L’Eglise Anglicane au Rwanda (Province of the Anglican Church of Rwanda) by Bishop Thad Barnum and assisted by Bishop Frank Lyons (Anglican Diocese of Bolivia, Southern Cone) on January 19, 2007.

-Dr. Lumanog is also a lifelong martial artist and holds the rank of 4th degree master black belt in Tang Soo Do Moo Duk Kwan, conferred to him by the legendary Chief Grandmaster Tong Mun Kim.
-He is also a competitive martial arts athlete where he holds 3 worldwide top 5 titles in the North American Sport Karate Association.
+Dr. Lumanog is also a lifelong martial artist and holds the international rank of 6th degree master black belt in Tang Soo Do Moo Duk Kwan, conferred to him by the grandmasters of the World Tang Soo Do General Federation in Seoul, Korea.
+He is a competitive martial arts athlete where he holds 3 worldwide top 5 titles in the North American Sport Karate Association.

 (current as of 15 April 2022)